Inspiration Then & Now

 Noel Humphreys

-Noel worked a few years for the New South Wales State Rail Authority before following his eldest brother’s lead and enlisting in the Army.
-His twenty-year career included two tours of Viet Nam during the conflict in that country.
-The first tour was shared with both of his brothers.
+Noel worked for a few years on the New South Wales rail authority before following his eldest brother’s lead and enlisting in the army.
+His twenty-year career included two tours of duty in Viet Nam during the conflict in that country.
+The first tour in 1967–1968 was shared with both his brothers.